| A Conversation with Maggie Anton, author of RAV HISDA'S

 sorcery, which meant one must learn all about the subject

 in order to 'fight fire with fire,' so to speak.
+An enchantress skilled in these magic techniques was

 in great demand.
 And since many people recovered from